 Mr Lindsay is the founder and was the Executive Director for 42 years.
 After stepping down at the beginning of 2018 he has continued his involvement by becoming a Director of the CIS.
 While studying philosophy at Macquarie University in the early 1970s, Mr Lindsay became interested in the ideas underpinning a free and open society.
 A maths teacher by training, Mr Lindsay taught for some years at Richmond High School in Western Sydney, and while there, founded the Centre in 1976.
 Since then, he has overseen the development of CIS into Australia's largest independent think tank covering the three major policy areas – economic, social and international.
 He has been active in the international liberal movement and is a former President of The Mont Pelerin Society (www.montpelerin.org).

 Mark is a career investment banker, having focused predominantly in the natural resources sector.
 Mark has spent most of his career with McKinsey & Company (both in Australia and overseas), companies he founded, led and then sold - GEM Consulting and Azure Capital, and in several senior executive roles at Macquarie Group (one being the Chairman and Global Head of the Natural Resources Group).
-He is currently the Deputy Chairman and Lead Independent Director at Fortescue Metals Group and is a member of the Board (and Chairman of the Audit Committee) of the Reserve Bank of Australia.
+He is currently the Deputy Chairman and Lead Independent Director at Fortescue Metals Group.
 He also chairs the Board of the University of Western Australia Business School, chairs the Hospital Benefit Fund (HBF) Investment Committee, is a member of the Senior Advisory Board of Appian Capital, is a member of the Board of The Centre for Independent Studies and is a senior adviser to EY (Oceania).
 Mark holds a Bachelor of Commerce (First Class Honours and University Medal) from the University of Western Australia, an MBA from Harvard Business School (Baker Scholar) and an Honorary Doctor of Commerce from the University of Western Australia.

 Dr Jennifer Buckingham is Director of Strategy and Senior Research Fellow at MultiLit Pty Ltd. Prior to that she was a Senior Research Fellow and director of the education program and the Five from Five project at The Centre for Independent Studies, where she was a long-time member of the research staff.
 Jennifer is also a board member of the Australian Institute for Teaching and School Leadership.